 - Nationality: Canadian and International students

-- Eligible Countries: Canadian and international students are eligible to apply for these endowments.
+- Eligible Countries: Canadian and international students are eligible to apply for these scholarships.

-- Eligible Course or Subjects: The bursaries are open to study the undergraduate and graduate degree program in any subject offered by the university.
+- Eligible Course or Subjects: The scholarships are open to study the undergraduate and graduate degree program in any subject offered by the university.

-- Eligibility Criteria: The applicants must meet the following eligibility criteria: Candidates who have the good academic standing (normally a minimum 70% average at the undergraduate level; normally a minimum 75% average at the graduate level) are eligible to apply for these endowments.
+- Eligibility Criteria: The applicants must meet the following eligibility criteria: Candidates who have a good academic standing (normally a minimum 70% average at the undergraduate level; normally a minimum 75% average at the graduate level) are eligible to apply for these scholarships.